Welcome to St Luke's & Botley Surgery Online

 Our aim is to provide all our patients with up to date news and information about our practice.
 As well as a source of information about our practice, the staff and the services we provide, we hope that you will use this site as a useful resource for other health-related information.
 We will keep it current with any developments or other details that we feel relevant to you.
 Feel free to send us any feedback .

-The Partners had begun to address many of the concerns before the CQC inspection and are committed to improving services for patients.
+We had begun to address many of the concerns before the first CQC inspection in February and continue in our commitment to improving services for patients.

-We will continue to work closely with West Hampshire Clinical Commissioning Group, our professional advisers and our Patient Participation Group to put in place measures to address these issues.
+We are continuing to work closely with West Hampshire Clinical Commissioning Group, our professional advisers and our Patient Participation Group to put in place measures to address these issues.

 Changes to our Telephony Service from 1st May 2018